veroscsj4/hatespeech/README.md

      2. Type `:wq` and press `Enter`.

 ## Create .env File
-   Copy the provided `.env.example` file and rename it to `.env`.
-Fill in the necessary environment variables with your own database and MinIO credentials.
+   Copy the provided `template.env` file and rename it to `.env`.
+You can enter your own credentials for each variable!

    **Example .env File:**
    ```dotenv